emontoya2/csubRcomp-git/docs/02-basics.md

 **Note**: Data that you import will not have help files.
 Only datasets that come with R (or from R packages) have help files.

+## Using RStudio's data import feature

+Alternatively, one can take a “point and click” approach to importing data.
+Like most software, RStudio has a toolbar where you can access many commands.
+To import data using the toolbar menu, select *File>Import Dataset> From Text (base)*.
+Then select your *.csv* file.
+If you data is stored in an excel spreadsheet (.xlsx), then select “From Excel”.

 ##  Summarizing data

 There are many ways to summarize data in **R**.
 We will be using functions from the `mosaic` package.
 From hereafter, always load the `mosaic` package.
 That is, always have the following in your R script before writing any commands to conduct any analysis: